THU-KEG/EvaluationPapers4ChatGPT/README.md

 - 2023/03/15: OpenAI released [gpt4](https://arxiv.org/pdf/2303.08774.pdf), which can be accessed on ChatGPT's plus service, we view it as a latest version of ChatGPT.
 - 2023/04/28: We are maintaining a dataset [ChatLog](https://github.com/THU-KEG/ChatLog), which collects ChatGPT responses everyday from 2023-03-05 to now.
 We evaluate ChatGPT's performance on 21 benchmarks across time and find that previous evaluation results may change at new dates.
 Based on the colleted data, we build [OpenChatLog](https://github.com/ShangQingTu/OpenChatLog), a search engine for LLM generated texts.
 Try our [website](http://103.238.162.37:9621/) (If your ip is in China).
 - 2023/06/08: We propose [Language-Model-as-an-Examiner](https://arxiv.org/abs/2306.04181), a novel benchmarking framework where the LM serves as a knowledgeable examiner that formulates questions based on its knowledge and evaluates responses in a reference-free manner.
 Try our dataset LMExamQA and benchmarking result at [here](https://lmexam.com).
+- 2023/06/16: We are delighted to announce the official release of [*KoLA*](https://arxiv.org/abs/2306.09296), a continuously evolving world knowledge evaluation platform that encompasses a 4-layer cognitive structure and 19 tasks.
+Our goal is to provide unbiased evaluation results to assist in enhancing the capabilities of knowledge systems and large models.
+You can participate in the evaluation or provide feedback through the platform at https://kola.xlore.cn/ or via [GitHub](https://github.com/THU-KEG/KoLA).

 ### Introduction

 This repository stores Dataset Resources, Evaluation Papers and Detection Tools for ChatGPT.